Jan125/pb.chordian/readme.md

 - Rhythm section
 - Pattern editor
 - Keyboard mode
+- Chord editor

 These things are currently partially implemented:

 - Midi output
-- Chord editor
-- Song creation mode
+- Song creation mode (Pending validation)

 These things are currently not implemented:

--This list is currently empty
+- This list is currently empty

 These things may be implemented: